withaspirit/Sample-CRUD-Backend/README.md

 #### Class Descriptions

 All classes and almost all methods are fully documented.
-Below is are the class descriptions.
+Below are the class descriptions.

 <img src="images/all_classes.png" alt="Class Descriptions">